README file from

 Install it from the Chrome Web Store (Chrome, Edge, Brave, Arc).
 Click its toolbar button on any page and Obsidian saves the bookmark.

-- **Bookmark a URL**: command palette entry.
-Opens the capture window, prefilled if your clipboard holds a link.
+- Bookmark a URL: opens the capture window, prefilled if your clipboard holds a link.

-- **Open bookmarks board**: ribbon icon and command.
-Opens the grid view.
+- Open bookmarks board: also available from the ribbon icon.
+Opens the Categories view.

-- **Check for broken links**: command that scans every saved bookmark and flags dead URLs.
+- Check for broken links: scans every saved bookmark and flags dead URLs.

-- **Import bookmarks…**: command that opens the import window for an HTML or CSV file.
+- Import bookmarks…: opens the import window for an HTML or CSV file.

-- **Import from Raindrop**: command that pulls every bookmark from your Raindrop account through the API, with covers and collections.
+- Import from Raindrop: pulls every bookmark from your Raindrop account through the API, with covers and collections.
 Set the token in settings first.

 Four commands tidy a collection that has grown messy.
 Each one scans, shows a review window where every proposed change has a checkbox, and applies only what you keep checked.